Project Management software and A.I. – how much help can you expect?

 • Some tasks vary a lot in how long they take, while others don’t.

-What is the alternative to one big database plan, which is invisible in the heart of the machine?
-Maybe it’s better to keep things simple, and do a high-level, some medium level, and detailed plans all separately, rather than to feed everything into one big crazy plan that you can’t visualise or understand.
-Then you can see each part of your project and use your experience and judgment to evaluate their feasibility, and what actions to take as things change.
+What is the alternative to handing it over to A.I., or trying to construct one big complex and very clever database plan, which is invisible in the heart of the machine?
+Maybe it’s better to keep things simple, and do a high-level plan, with some medium level and detailed plans for parts of your project all separately, rather than to feed everything into one big crazy plan that you can’t visualise or understand.
+Then you can see each part of your project and use your experience and judgment to evaluate their feasibility, and to think about what actions to take as things change.

 Conclusion

-• Don’t expect software to do everything for you
+• Don’t expect software or A.I. to do everything for you

 • You will still have to engage with project management and understand project management, because software can never do the real meat of it for you.